rohitpaulk/shell-poc/README.md

 - [x] Stage 2: Missing commands
 - [x] Stage 3: REPL
 - [x] Stage 4: The exit built-in

+Note: echo & which are binaries AND built-ins, so we should prevent shelling out to them.

 - [x] Stage 5: The echo built-in
-- [ ] Stage 6: The which built-in: Single PATH entry
+- [x] Stage 6: The which built-in: Single PATH entry
-- [ ] Stage 7: The which built-in: Multiple PATH entries
+- [x] Stage 7: The which built-in: Multiple PATH entries

-- [ ] Stage 6: Run a program
+- [ ] Stage 8: Run a program
-- [ ] Extension 1, Stage 1: The pwd built-in
 - [ ] Extension 1, Stage 2: The cd built-in: absolute paths
 - [ ] Extension 1, Stage 3: The cd built-in: relative paths
 - [ ] Extension 1, Stage 4: The cd built-in: reading HOME